toritsejuFO/sicp-exercises/README.md

 ### Interested in playing around?

-_I make the assumption that you have scheme installed locally, or running via docker (with volumes)_
+_I make the assumption that you have scheme installed locally, or running via docker (with volumes), if not check the "Running via docker" section below._

 - Ensure you're in the cloned repo folder i.e `cd sicp-exercises`
 - Start your scheme REPL (or run via docker container with volume setup to your current directory)